Sarohia94/Project-1-skinfirst/README.md

 * Hover.css - to make the nav bar, footer links and the sign up button interactive.
 * [Tiny PNG](https://tinypng.com/) - to compress images.
 * [Shields](https://shields.io/) - to add badges.
+* [Responsive design checker](https://responsivedesignchecker.com/) - to check responsive design or variety of screen sizes.

 ---